 Dicamba (3,6-dichloro-2-methoxybenzoic acid) is a broad-spectrum herbicide first registered in 1967.
 The herbicide is used on agricultural crops, fallow land, pastures, turfgrass and rangeland.
 Dicamba is also registered for non-agricultural uses in residential areas and other sites, such as golf courses where it is primarily used to control broadleaf weeds such as dandelions, chickweed, clover and ground ivy.

-More than 1,000 products sold in the United States that include dicamba, according to the National Pesticide Information Center.
+More than 1,000 products sold in the United States include dicamba, according to the National Pesticide Information Center.
 Dicamba’s mode of action is as an auxin agonist: it produces uncontrollable growth that leads to plant death.

 These are some dicamba products: